 - Journey to Manhood Rite of Passage camps for teenage boys conducted by Powerhouse Programs

-- Mens Wellbeing and MKP (ManKind Project) staged a Helvetii (a confederation of tribes) over weekends in October 2012 and February 2013 to discuss a greater community identity.
-To create a space of sharing, building and honouring the elder energy.
+- Mens Wellbeing and MKP (ManKind Project) staged a “Helvetii” (a confederation of tribes) over weekends in October 2012 and February 2013 to discuss a greater community identity;

-- Men’s Soul Connection retreats conducted my Soul Paths
+- Men’s Soul Connection retreats conducted by Soul Paths;

 - Some MW members seeking personal retreat and solace.

-Usage of The Rock site has been in demand due to its uniqueness, its back to nature feel, and its remoteness.
-Its popularity resulted in hiring income in excess of $15000 for the financial year ending 30 June 2021.
+The Rock site has been in demand due to its uniqueness, its back-to-nature feel, and its remoteness.
+Its popularity resulted in hiring income in excess of $15,000 for the financial year ending 30 June 2021.
 These funds are treated as consolidated revenue available to support all aspects of the organisation’s activity.